 Next, season the fat cap with the Santa Maria seasoning rub, reserving about 1 tsp.

 Cut the Picanha into 1-inch strips.
 Then, fold each strip into the shape of the letter "C" and slide onto metal skewers.

 You'll want to grill the sirloin steaks over indirect heat so if needed, turn one side of the burners off on your grill, or rearrange the hot coals to one side so you can grill over indirect heat.
 Place the skewers onto the grill and grill for 15-20 minutes, turning every 5 minutes, until the steaks reach the desired level of doneness.

 Remove from the grill and let rest for 5 minutes.
 Serve, and enjoy!

-- Use the Certified Angus Beef® brand retailer locator linked in the post for help finding the Picanha cut of beef.
-If you ask your butcher for this cut, they will be able to prepare it for you.
+If you ask your butcher for the sirloin cap with the fat cap, they will be able to prepare it for you.

 You can also cook this steak on the stove top.
 To do that, follow these instructions:

 How to cook picanha on the stove:If you don’t have access to a grill or would prefer to cook on your stovetop, you can also prepare this beef cut in a pan.
 We recommend using cast iron for best results.
 Follow the above steps for preparing the beef cut, using wooden skewers instead of metal skewers—that way, you can trim the skewers if needed to fit the pan—then continue with these instructions to pan sear steak: